nolwen-dolleans/Projet-Path-Tracing-M1CHPS/README.md

 ## Experiments
-We decide to focus our model on runtime optimization.
-For that, we use 2 protocols : one for the runtime itself and another for the convergence speed measurment.
-In fact, some optimizations to decrease the runtime can drastically affect the convergence speed.
+We focus our study on runtime optimization.
+Two experimental protocols are used:
+   - runtime measurement
+	- convergence speed measurement

+Some optimizations that reduce runtime can negatively impact convergence speed.

 ### Protocol 1: The runtime